Aliases for MAN2A1 Gene

 GeneCards Summary for MAN2A1 Gene

-MAN2A1 (Mannosidase, Alpha, Class 2A, Member 1) is a Protein Coding gene.
-Diseases associated with MAN2A1 include congenital dyserythropoietic anemia and congenital disorder of glycosylation, type ii.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
-GO annotations related to this gene include carbohydrate binding and alpha-mannosidase activity.
-An important paralog of this gene is MAN2B1.
+MAN2A1 (Mannosidase Alpha Class 2A Member 1) is a Protein Coding gene.
+Diseases associated with MAN2A1 include Congenital Dyserythropoietic Anemia and Autoimmune Disease.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and alpha-mannosidase activity.
+An important paralog of this gene is MAN2A2.

 UniProtKB/Swiss-Prot for MAN2A1 Gene